alexflo104/Movie-Data-Analysis/README.md

 6. The top 20 studio with their highest profit movie

-- first we needed to retrive the company, name, and profit.
+- First, we needed to retrieve the company, name, and profit.
-- This is where I realized that I will need to create a CTE to get the profit from a film.
+- This is where I realized that I would need to create a CTE to get the profit from a film.
-- I also created another CTE so that I am able to get the most profitble film from a studio.
+- I also created another CTE so that I can get the most profitable film from a studio.
 - We then join both CTEs on the variable of company as well as profit.
 - We order the results by profit descending to the most profitable movie at the top
 - Lastly limit it to 20 to get the top 20 studios.